Muhammad-Ashraf9/PD/Angular/Angular-Day1.md

 > [!tip] Components
 >
-> -The application is divided into components.
+> - The application is divided into components.
 >
 > - Components are the basic building blocks of Angular applications.
 > - Any Component has its own HTML, CSS, and TypeScript file.